TheChanDI/TheChanDI/README.md

 - 🌱 I’m currently working as an iOS Developer at EK Solutions.
 - 📱 I love to create Animations & apps.
-- ⚡ Fun fact: Love Swimming, camping, backpacking and exloring new places.
+- ⚡ Fun fact: Love Swimming, camping, backpacking and exploring new places.
 If not coding then probably gaming ! 🎮

 ### Connect with me: